ZkClown/GetPwd/README.md

 # GetPwd

 ## Description
-It's a tool which generate a dictionary from a csv containing personals informations.
+It's a tool which generates a dictionary from a csv containing personal informations.

-Generate all common passwords based on perso info. (leet transformations and combinatory processing)
+Generates all common passwords based on perso info. (leet transformations and combinatory processing)

 The script is written in PYTHON 3
 ## Exemple